What a Tangled Spider Web!

 Make it as BIG as you can covering as much of the horizontal and vertical rope as possible.

-Now onto the vertical ropes.
+Let’s move on to the vertical ropes.
 Starting from the center loop the rope around the connections you have already made and pull tightly.
 Repeat on all sides!

 Check out the difference between the knots on the horizontal and vertical connections vs. the looping on the diagonal connection.
 It helps give you a little wiggle room to straighten things out when you are done!